-Having successfully incubated an innovative remedial education programme, the SSRP was scaled up across Odisha as the 'Utkarsh' programme.
+Having successfully incubated an innovative remedial education programme, the SSRP was scaled up across Odisha as the 'Utkarsh' programme (Utkarsh means to rise or soar).
 In 2019-2020, a randomised controlled trial, was conducted to assess the impact of the programme on student learning.
-The evaluation was funded by the Kusuma Trust UK and implemented by J-PAL South Asia.
+The evaluation is funded by the Kusuma Trust UK and implemented by J-PAL South Asia.11